kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 *Note :
-As some of the required steps are computationally intensive, it is good to store the data at a location which offers good reading and writing speed.
-If your computer has an internal SSD, processing should be done there to ensure best performance.
+As some required steps are computationally intensive, it is good to store the data at a location which offers good reading and writing speed.
+If your computer has an internal SSD, processing should be done there to ensure the best performance.
 (Credit : ESA Tutorial)*

 ## Data preparation

-For data preparation and image processing and analysis I am going to use a tool called **SNAP** . **SNAP (Sentinel Application Platform)** is a earth observation processing open-source software developed by ESA
+For data preparation and image processing and analysis I am going to use a tool called **SNAP** . **SNAP (Sentinel Application Platform)** is an earth observation processing open-source software developed by ESA

 ### Download SNAP :